u-blox/ubxlib/port/platform/common/automation/docker/builder/README.md

 # Updating the Linux Jenkins Slaves
 For various reasons we are currently not using a Docker repo for handling our `ubxlib_builder`.

-Instead a Jenkins job have been setup that will build the `ubxlib_builder` image for all the ubxlib Linux-based Jenkins slaves which can be found in the Jenkin classic mode under `Dashboard -> ubxlib -> ubxlib_docker_build`.
+Instead a Jenkins job have been setup that will build the `ubxlib_builder` image for all the `ubxlib` Linux-based Jenkins slaves which can be found in the Jenkin classic mode under `Dashboard -> ubxlib -> ubxlib_docker_build`.
 To build the image press `Build with Parameters`, enter the branch where the new `Dockerfile` is located in the field `UBXLIB_PRIV_REV`, then press `Build`.
-When the images has been successfully built it will get used next time a ubxlib Jenkins job has been started.
+When the images has been successfully built it will get used next time a `ubxlib` Jenkins job has been started.

-NOTE: Before updating the slaves it is a good idea to first try building it locally as described above.
+NOTE: before updating the slaves it is a good idea to first try building locally as described above.